-The panel has "normal" and "reverse" shore system polarity lights.
+The European panel also has "normal" and "reverse" shore system polarity lights.
 A "reverse" polarity condition indicates that the shore system neutral and hot power leads on the dock end of the shoreline are reversed.
-The shore power system must be immediately disconnected to avoid damage to the a.c. circuits.
+The shore power system must be immediately disconnected to avoid damage caused by reduced circuit breaker protection for the a.c. circuits.

-10.1.3 Generator Controls (with optional generator)
+10.1.2 Generator Controls

-This area contains the controls to start the generator, a momentary battery parallel switch, and a light to indicate an available power source.
+This area contains the controls to start the generator(s), a momentary battery parallel switch, and a light to indicate an available power source.

-10.1.4 Circuit Distribution
+10.1.3 Circuit Distribution

-This area contains the two pole-120V branch circuit breakers for the a.c. circuits aboard your boat.
-Spare circuit breaker mounting holes are provided for later circuit additions by your technician.
+This area contains the single pole-120V & two pole-240V branch circuit breakers for the a.c. circuits aboard your boat.
+A couple of spare circuit breaker mounting holes are provided for later circuit additions by your technician.

-10.1.5 Loss of Power
+10.1.4 Loss of Power